VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_component.en.md

 ## Callback - In-field collider detection

-Called when the collider with HEOCollider specified "InView" enters the field of view or goes out of the field of view.
+Called when the collider with [VKC Node Collider](../VKCComponents/VKCNodeCollider.md) specified "InView" enters the field of view or goes out of the field of view.

 Components must be set to the same item.